 Our Most Popular Pizza Of The Night

-Saturday we celebrated my birthday by inviting a bunch of good friends over to make pizza in our new outdoor wood-burning oven.
-Everyone was asked to bring his or her favorite topping while we supplied the pizza dough, sauces and cheese.
-In total, I must have cooked over 24 pizzas before we were done.
+We celebrated my birthday Saturday by inviting many good friends over to make pizza in our new outdoor wood-burning oven.
+Everyone was asked to bring his or her favorite topping while we supplied the pizza dough, sauces, and cheese.
+I must have cooked over 24 pizzas before we were done.

-For cheese we tried mozzarella, goat, pecorino, Parmesan and fresh buffalo mozzarella.
-There was tomato sauce, pesto sauce, garlic and olive oil.
+We tried mozzarella, goat, pecorino, Parmesan, and fresh buffalo mozzarella for cheese.
+There was tomato sauce, pesto sauce, garlic, and olive oil.
 Each pie was unique and a delight to sample.

-The wood-burning oven ranges from 700°F to 800°F when cooking pizza.
-The pies are thin crusted and only about 8 inches in diameter so they cook fast, about 3 to 4 minutes per pie.
+When cooking pizza, the wood-burning oven ranges from 700°F to 800°F. The pies are thin-crusted and only about 8 inches in diameter, so they cook fast, about 3 to 4 minutes per pie.

-Unfortunately it was about 95°F outside on Saturday so standing in front of the oven for over 2 hours was a test of endurance.
-I'm reminded how uncomfortable it must be for professional chefs working in a hot kitchen 8 to 10 hours per day.
-I was fortunate to have an ice bucket filled with beer next to me so I could grab ice to cool off and replenish my liquids.
+Unfortunately, it was about 95°F outside on Saturday, so standing in front of the oven for over two hours was a test of endurance.
+I was reminded how uncomfortable it must be for professional chefs working 8 to 10 hours daily in a hot kitchen.
+Fortunately, I had an ice bucket filled with beer next to me, so I could grab ice to cool off and replenish my liquids.

-There are so many great pizza recipes but I wanted to share with you this one from Wolfgang Puck's cookbook, Pizza, Pasta, and More!
-I am a big fan of Chef Puck and find his recipes easy to follow, to the point and most enjoyable.
+There are many great pizza recipes, but I wanted to share this one from Wolfgang Puck's cookbook Pizza, Pasta, and More!
+I am a big fan of Chef Puck and find his recipes easy to follow, to the point, and most enjoyable.

 We adapted his recipe by adding arugula to the pie.
 It is a favorite of my youngest daughter.